mnott/texdown/README.md

     not follow down into the children of that tree, even if they have it set.
 This allows us to easily exclude whole trees of content from the compilation.

+- **-listsections**

+    Rather than actually printing the parsed content, only print the document titles that would have been included.
+Can be combined with -listids.

+- **-listids**

+    Rather than actually printing the parsed content, only print the document IDs that would have been included.
+Those document IDs correspond to RTF files which you would find in the Files/Docs subdirectory; hence this option might be useful for you to understand which file corresponds to which Scrivener object.
+This option can be combined with -listsections.

 - **-documentation**